opendilab/DIgging/README.md

 1. Interactive Procedure

 It is done by calling `Digger`'s `propose` and `update_score` method, in which you can flexibly define the searching procedures.
-You can call the `best` property at any time to see the currently best candidate sample and its score.
+You can call the `provide_best` method at any time to see the currently best candidate sample and its score.
 Here's an simple example:

 ```python